Chadi272/ETL_Challenge/README.md

 * First, we created the database in Postgres as it’s a structured database engine.
 Then we created the two fact tables based on the final datasets created in the transform phase.
 We matched the column names as per the datasets and set the data types accordingly.
 * In Jupyter notebook, we’ve created a connection with the Postgres engine to be able to push the data to the respective tables.
 And finally ran the code and checked that the data is available in the database created.
 * A relational database was chosen as our data is in the form of structured data and is strictly text, and we need a simple model to be created.
 In addition, it is perfect for normalization process with easy access to data through SQL query

+### FAQs
+* What is ETL?
+ETL tools enable data integration strategies by allowing companies to gather data from multiple data sources and consolidate it into a single, centralized location.